Skip to content

 Note, we purposely decided against lines as measurement of selection positions.

-Why does the index starts at zero?
+Why does the index start at zero?

 If you wonder why it starts at zero instead of one, there are two answers.